TrashMob-eco/TrashMob/README.md

 4. This should bring you to a page with "My Account Information" at the top.
 5. Click Add App and Integration Key
 6. Set the App Name
+7. Set the RedirectUrl to https://localhost:44332/waivers
-7. Open Visual Studio Code and a terminal window within
+8. Open Visual Studio Code and a terminal window within
-8. cd trashmob
+9. cd trashmob
-9. Set the following user secrets using dotnet user-secrets set with the following names / values
+10. Set the following user secrets using dotnet user-secrets set with the following names / values

 | Secret Name | Where to get the value |
 | --- | --- |